SoeRatch/disqueue/README.md

 - Job metadata like status, retry count, and last stream ID is stored in Redis Hashes.
 - Worker continuously reads from streams in strict priority order.
 - Deduplication logic ensures only one worker processes a job at a time.
+- FastAPI provides endpoints for job submission, status checks, and cancellation.
 - Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
 - FastAPI provides endpoints to submit and query jobs.
-- Cancelled jobs are marked with cancelled status and skipped by workers, while maintaining stream offsets to avoid reprocessing.
+- Cancelled jobs are skipped but acknowledged to maintain stream offsets to avoid reprocessing.
-- The worker is composed of a StreamManager for handling Redis stream offsets and polling, and a JobProcessor for managing job execution, retries, deduplication, and DLQ handling.
+- Worker logic is modularized via a StreamManager (stream polling) and JobProcessor (execution, retries, DLQ, deduplication).
+- Workers support **graceful shutdown**, completing the in-progress job before exiting.

 ---